- Plant Care

 Pests and Diseases

 The name "Sempervivum" translated means "Live-for-Ever" which makes a statement regarding the hardiness of the plants.
 The most common pest is the Aphid.
 Insecticide soap or a garden spray should take care of the problem.
-Mealy bugs can be found occasionally; they are more prone to be in potted plants.
-Most sprays will take care of the problem.
-If they do persist a garden systemic spray should solve your problem.
+Mealy bugs can be found occasionally, particularly in potted plants.
+An appropriate insecticide will usually take care of the problem.
+If they do persist, try a garden systemic.

 Green Wall Guide